hung0702/HCRIS-Documentation/README.md

 These scripts will accept raw CMS Cost Report data from the HCRIS (Healthcare Cost Report Information System).
-They produce a dataframe combining the data, add hospital identifying information from CMS.
+They produce a dataframe combining the data, and hospital identifying information from CMS.
 Functions have been provided to count or sort the dataframe.

 Please download necessary HOSPITAL-2010 data sets from CMS HCRIS